vadniks/ExchatgeDesktopClient/Readme.md

 libraries & the executable itself from the container to your host machine - inside the directory in which the export script was launched there will be created a directory named `exported`, which will contain all the necessary files.
-Then, you can `run` the executable using this `command` from this repository's root directory:
+Then, you can run the executable.
+To do so, run these commands from this repository's root directory:
 ```shell
 chmod +x export.sh && ./export.sh
 LD_LIBRARY_PATH="$(pwd)/exported" exported/ExchatgeDesktopClient
 ```
-After all the necessary file were exported, the container, as well as it's image can be removed via these command (Ctrl + C the running container first):
+After all the necessary file were exported, the container, as well as it's image can be removed via these commands (Ctrl + C the running container first):
 ```shell
 docker-compose down
 # and the following ones can be used to do full clean up: